Best Woods For Smoking Meat And How To Use Them

 Seasoning wood is an essential step in preparing it for smoking.
 Freshly cut wood contains high levels of moisture, which can lead to excessive smoke, uneven burning, and a bitter taste.
 To season wood, it needs to be dried and allowed to reach a moisture content between 15% and 20%.
 This process can take anywhere from six months to a year, depending on the type of wood and the climate.
 Properly seasoned wood burns more efficiently and produces a cleaner smoke, resulting in better-tasting smoked meat.

-See also 10 Pitmaster Secrets For Achieving The Ultimate BBQ Flavor Fusion
+See also Top 10 Pitmaster Tips For Cooking The Best BBQ Ribs

 Storing Wood